bruvellu/cephalic-furrow/3-text/furrow.md

 ![Differences between ectopic folding and cephalic furrow formation.
 **a**, Profile view of a *btd* mutant embryo showing the presence of two ectopic folds (arrows) forming next to dividing cells (asterisks).
 Scale bar = 20µm.
 **b**, Distribution of ectopic folds in *eve* homozygotes (right) and sibling controls (left).
 Scale bar = 50µm.
-**c**, Folded area of the cephalic furrow and ectopic folds in *eve* heterozygotes (left) and homozygotes (right).
+**c**, Folded area of the cephalic furrow (CF) and ectopic folds (EF) in *eve* embryos.
+The folded region is outlined in yellow on cartographic projections of a representative sibling control *eve* heterozygote (left) and of a *eve* homozygote (right).
+The numbers indicate the average folded area for the sample type in µm^2^×10^3^.
 **d**, Dynamics of cephalic furrow and ectopic fold formation in *eve* mutants.
 **e**, Dynamics, angle directionality, and tortuosity measurements comparing the cephalic furrow and ectopic fold formation.
 Within the first fifteen minutes after gastrulation, the cephalic furrow exhibits a typical posterior shift on the dorsal side which declines the initial angle of the invagination from 80° to about 60° in relation to the anteroposterior axis.
 During this period, begins as a straight line and bends showing a correspondent increase in the measured tortuosity values of the furrow outline.
 In contrast, ectopic folds show no obvious trend in angular direction tortuosity values over time.
+For both angle and tortuosity analysis, n=6.
 **f**, Maximum folding depth of the cephalic furrow and ectopic folds in *btd* and *eve* mutants.
 The ectopic folds are generally shallower than the cephalic furrow in both genetic backgrounds.
 **g**, Folded area of ectopic folds in wildtype embryos compared to ectopic folds in *btd*, *eve*, and *prd* embryos.
-**h**, Lateral views of wildtype and *prd* embryos exhibiting ectopic folds.
+**h**, Lateral views of a wildtype (top) and a *prd* mutant (bottom) exhibiting ectopic folds.
 Scale bar = 50µm.
-**i**, Cartographic projections showing the folded area in the cephalic furrow and ectopic folds of the embryos in **h**.
+**i**, Folded area of the cephalic furrow (CF) and ectopic folds (EF) in the wildtype (top) and *prd* mutant (bottom) shown in **h**.
+The folded region is outlined in yellow on a cartographic projection.
+The numbers indicate the average folded area in µm^2^×10^3^ for the CFs and EFs separately.
 **j**, Comparison of folded area between the cephalic furrow and ectopic folds in different genetic backgrounds.
 **k**, Developmental sequence of the wildtype embryo ectopic fold annotated in **i**.
 Four cells are temporarily infolded during the mitotic expansion of adjacent cells.
 Scale bar = 10µm.
 ](figures/FigS2.jpg){#fig:features tag=S2 width=100%}